The continuum limit of loop quantum gravity - a framework for solving the theory: Diffeomorphism symmetry in the discrete, constraints and divergencies

 For interacting systems one can hope only for non--local actions or amplitudes to display such a powerful symmetry.
 This is shown explicitly, with the non--existence of a local path integral measure for linear Regge calculus \cite{measure}.
 Non--local amplitudes are very difficult to deal with -- in fact the framework described in sections \ref{dynamics} and \ref{dtnws} avoids non--local couplings by introducing building blocks with more boundary data -- akin to introducing more fields in the continuum to absorb higher derivatives.
 Since diffeomorphism symmetry implies triangulation invariance we can also hope that coarse graining schemes on a regular lattice are sufficient to recover fully triangulation invariant models, which is indeed confirmed so far for spin net models \cite{wojtek,eckert,qgroup}.

 As noted above (first class Hamiltonian and diffeomorphism) constraints can only appear if the discretization shows diffeomorphism symmetry and hence is perfect.
 Thus for 4D gravity one has to expect non--local constraints.
 Again, the framework developed in section \ref{dynamics} could be of help here, as it might be possible to derive constraints on very coarse Hilbert spaces ${\cal H}_\alpha$ first and then going to finer and finer ones.
 This does not exclude graph--changing Hamiltonians \cite{thiemannH}, although one would expect that an inductive Hilbert space based on dynamical embedding maps, allows for graph--non--changing ones.
 In fact for the simplest triangulations, leading to only flat bulk solutions, it is possible to find first class constraints \cite{bonzomdittrich}.
+Note that constraints which are derived from cylindrically consistent amplitudes, do also describe the flow of (matter) coupling constants.
+This can for example appear in the form of couplings, that depend on the geometric variables associated to building blocks.
+This information on the couplings of the running is dynamical information -- which if the constraints are indeed derived from the consistent amplitudes, is obtained from the coarse graining process that led to these amplitudes.
+It seems impossible to construct consistent Hamiltonian constraints, without having such an explicit process that determines the running of the couplings.

-On the other hand one can turn the argument around and say that if a refinement limit does not lead to a restoration of the symmetries (or first class property of the constraints), the system is inherently\footnote{Note however that \cite{gp} makes a choice of (local) constraints, turns these into a master constraint \cite{master,consistent} and tests this constraint on a certain class of semi--classical states.
-Each step involves a number of ambiguities.} discrete \cite{gp} .
+One can also turn the argument around and say that if a refinement limit does not lead to a restoration of the symmetries (or first class property of the constraints), the system is inherently discrete \cite{gp}.
+The question of whether a refinement limit `exist' or not might however depend on many details of how the system is constructed as well as how one attempts to construct\footnote{\cite{gp} makes a choice of (local) constraints, turns these into a master constraint \cite{master,consistent} and tests this master constraint on a certain class of semi--classical states.
+Each step involves a number of ambiguities.} the continuum limit.